vasanthkumarch/music-therapy-using-emotion-detection-by-cnn-algorithm/README.md

-## MUSIC THERAPY USING EMOTION DETECTION USING REAL TIME CAPTURE USING CNN ALGORITHM
+## MUSIC THERAPY USING EMOTION DETECTION USING AND REAL TIME CAPTURE USING CNN ALGORITHM
 ## AIM:
 The primary goal of this project is to create an innovative system that seamlessly integrates real-time emotion detection using CNNs into music therapy sessions.